-- (1) Subject to subregulations (2), (5) and (6), every person who - - (a) is not a Namibian citizen; - (b) does not hold a permanent residence permit for Namibia; - (c) is not domiciled in Namibia or otherwise lawfully resident in Namibia; - (d) is not part of a team of medical personnel that is required to provide medical services in Namibia to alleviate the COVID-19 pandemic; - (e) is not a member of the diplomatic or consular staff of a country that is accredited to Namibia or in transit to another country; or - (f) is not a spouse or child of a person referred to in paragraphs (a) to (e), must be refused entry into Namibia under section 10 of the Immigration Control Act. - (2) Despite subregulation (1) a person who - - (a) is not a Namibian citizen; - (b) does not hold a permanent residence permit for Namibia; or - (c) is not domiciled in Namibia or otherwise lawfully resident in Namibia;
+- (1) Subject to subregulations (2), (5) and (6), every person who - - (a) is not a Namibian citizen; - (b) does not hold a permanent residence permit for Namibia; - (c) is not domiciled in Namibia or otherwise lawfully resident in Namibia; - (d) is not part of a team of medical personnel that is required to provide medical services in Namibia to alleviate the COVID-19 pandemic; - is not a member of the diplomatic or consular staff of a country that is accredited to Namibia or in transit to another country; or - (f) is not a spouse or child of a person referred to in paragraphs (a) to (e), must be refused entry into Namibia under section 10 of the Immigration Control Act. - (2) Despite subregulation (1) a person who - - (a) is not a Namibian citizen; - (b) does not hold a permanent residence permit for Namibia; or

-may enter Namibia for business, educational, health or tourism purposes in Namibia, subject to the Immigration Control Act, subregulations (3) and (4) and the directives.

-- (3) Persons entering Namibia by - - (a) air under subregulation (2) may only enter the country through Hosea Kutako International airport in Windhoek or Walvis Bay airport in Walvis Bay; and - (b) road, sea or railway or on foot under subregulation (2) may only use ground border ports of entry that have been specifically designated on a reciprocal basis for that purpose by the Minister responsible for home affairs and immigration. - (4) Persons permitted to enter Namibia under subregulation (2) may not enter Namibia unless such persons at the time of entering Namibia present to an authorised person a negative SARSCOV-2 PCR test result from the country of departure - - (a) which test result is not older than 72 hours; and - (b) which test result was issued by a laboratory that is certified in the country of issue to issue SARSCOV-2 PCR test results.
+- (c) is not domiciled in Namibia or otherwise lawfully resident in Namibia; - may enter Namibia for business, educational, health or tourism purposes in Namibia, subject to the Immigration Control Act, subregulations (3) and (4) and the directives. - (3) Persons entering Namibia by - - (a) air under subregulation (2) may only enter the country through Hosea Kutako International airport in Windhoek or Walvis Bay airport in Walvis Bay; and - (b) road, sea or railway or on foot under subregulation (2) may only use ground border ports of entry that have been specifically designated on a reciprocal basis for that purpose by the Minister responsible for home affairs and immigration. - (4) Persons permitted to enter Namibia under subregulation (2) may not enter Namibia unless such persons at the time of entering Namibia present to an authorised person a negative SARSCOV-2 PCR test result from the country of departure, which test result - - (a) is not older than seven days calculated from the date that the sample for testing was taken; - (b) was issued by a laboratory that is certified in the country of issue to issue SARSCOV-2 PCR test results.

-[subregulation (4) substituted by section 5(a) of Government Notice 309 of 2020]
+[subregulation (4) substituted by section 5(a) of Government Notice 309 of 2020 and by section 6 of Government Notice 326 of 2020]